Cosmological constant in a quantum fluid model

-being $|0\rangle$ the ground state of the quantum fluid, $\hat{H}$ the Hamiltonian operator, $\hat{N}$ the particle number, $\mu$ the chemical potential and $V$ the volume.
-We can identify $\tilde{\epsilon}$ as the dark energy density due to the expression (\ref{pre1}) is clearly the equation of state for the dark energy.
-Since the term $\hat{H}-\mu \hat{N}$ takes into account the ligature on the particle number, the grand potential is independent of the choice of the reference for the energy \cite{ca6}.
+where $|0\rangle$ is the ground state of the quantum fluid, $\hat{H}$ is the Hamiltonian operator, $\hat{N}$ is the particle number, $\mu$ is the chemical potential and $V$ is the volume.
+We can identify $\tilde{\epsilon}$ as the dark energy density due to the fact that the expression (\ref{pre1}) is clearly the equation of state for dark energy.
+Thus the term $\hat{H}-\mu \hat{N}$ takes into account the ligature on particle number and the grand potential is independent from the choice of energy reference \cite{ca6}.

-In this model it has been considered that if the universe is in thermodynamic equilibrium, in the absence of an external environment (it means a vanishing external pressure), the exact nullification of the vacuum energy $\tilde{\epsilon}$ occurs without any special fine-tuning.
-This last fact can be obtained because of the thermodynamic relation allows to the whole equilibrium \cite{ca4,ca5,ca6,ca9}.
-The last is true because of in mechanical equilibrium the internal pressure of a quantum liquid is equal to external pressure.
-But, as we discuss below, internal pressure is not only due to vacuum pressure.
+On this model it has been considered that if the universe is in a thermodynamic equilibrium state, in absence of an external environment (it means a vanishing external pressure), the exact nullification of vacuum energy $\tilde{\epsilon}$ occurs without any special fine-tuning.
+This last fact can be obtained because the thermodynamic relation carries on the whole equilibrium \cite{ca4,ca5,ca6,ca9}.
+The last issue is true if we consider that for a quantum liquid in mechanical equilibrium the internal pressure is equal to the external one.
+But, as discussed below, internal pressure is not only originated by vacuum pressure.

-Since the dark energy can be considered as a perfect fluid, it is interesting to analyze what is the role of the observer speed over the dark energy density.
-To do it, we remember that the stress-energy tensor for a perfect fluid is
+Since dark energy can be considered as a perfect fluid, the role that the observer speed has over the dark energy density should be analyzed.
+To do that, we remind that the stress-energy tensor $T^{\mu \nu}$ for a perfect fluid is given by

-being $g_{\mu \nu}$ the metric tensor and $u^{\nu}$ the $4$-velocity.
-For simplicity, the universe is considered in special relativity, i.e. in the absence of gravity $G=0$ \cite{Vol1}.
-In the general coordinate frame, the energy density $T^M_{0 0}$ and momentum density $T^M_{0 i}$ are
+where $g_{\mu \nu}$ is the metric tensor, $u^{\nu}$ is the four-velocity and $\rho$ is the dark energy density.
+For simplicity, the universe is considered into a special relativity framework \cite{Vol1}, i.e. in absence of gravity $G=0$.
+In a general coordinate frame, energy density $T^M_{0 0}$ and momentum density $T^M_{0 i}$ are \cite{Vol1}